 PROFIBUS is a messaging protocol designed specifically for high speed input-output communications in automated industrial applications.
-For applications deploying PROFIBUS messaging that require a general purpose embedded CPU providing multiple hardware interfaces, as well as rich user interfaces, Critical Link offers the MitySOM-1810 and the MityDSP-L138.
-These are System on Modules (SoMs) based on the TI Sitara AM1810 ARM and TI Integra OMAP-L138 ARM + DSP processors.
-The MitySOM-1810 and MityDSP-L138 are used primarily by small form-factor applications that may or may not require digital signal processing.
+For applications deploying PROFIBUS messaging that require a general purpose embedded CPU providing multiple hardware interfaces, as well as rich user interfaces, Critical Link offers the MityDSP-L138.
+These are System on Modules (SOMs) based on the TI Integra OMAP-L138 ARM + DSP processors.
+The MityDSP-L138 is used primarily by small form-factor applications that may or may not require digital signal processing.

 More on PROFIBUS:

 PROFIBUS was developed in the late 1980’s by a consortium of German companies, led by the German government.
 Their goal was to create a new bit-serial fieldbus system protocol, which could operate with a standardized field device interface, and was flexible enough to be used by all the members of the consortium